-101. The envisaged partnership should ensure that the level of labour and social protection provided by laws, regulations and practices is not reduced below the level provided by the common standards applicable within the Union and the United Kingdom at the end of the transition period in relation to at least the following areas: fundamental rights at work; occupational health and safety, including the precautionary principle; fair working conditions and employment standards; and information, consultation and rights at company level-and restructuring.
-It should also protect and promote social dialogue on labour matters among workers and employers, and their respective organisations, and governments.

-102. The envisaged partnership should ensure the United Kingdom's effective enforcement of its commitments and of its laws, regulations and practices reflecting those commitments, through adequately resourced domestic authorities, an effective system of labour inspections and effective administrative and judicial proceedings.
+- 96. The envisaged partnership should ensure that the level of labour and social protection provided by laws, regulations and practices is not reduced below the level provided by the common standards applicable within the Union and the United Kingdom at the end of the transition period in relation to at least the following areas: fundamental rights at work; occupational health and safety, including the precautionary principle; fair working conditions and employment standards; and information and consultation rights at company level and restructuring.
+It should also protect and promote social dialogue on labour matters among workers and employers, and their respective organisations, and governments. - 97.
+The envisaged partnership should ensure the United Kingdom's effective enforcement of its commitments and of its laws, regulations and practices reflecting those commitments, through adequately resourced domestic authorities, an effective system of labour inspections and effective administrative and judicial proceedings.

-F. Environment and health
+F. Environment

-- 103. The envisaged partnership should ensure that the common level of environmental protection provided by laws, regulations and practices is not reduced below the level provided by the common standards applicable within the Union and the United Kingdom at the end of the transition period in relation to at least the following areas: access to environmental information; public participation and access to justice in environmental matters; environmental impact assessment and strategic environmental assessment; industrial emissions; air emissions and air quality targets and ceilings; nature and biodiversity conservation; waste management; the protection and preservation of the aquatic environment; the protection and preservation of the marine environment; health and product sanitary quality in the agricultural and food sector; the prevention, reduction and elimination of risks to human and animal health or the environment arising from the production, use, release and disposal of chemical substances; and climate change.
-This should take into account the fact that the Union and the United Kingdom share a common biosphere in respect of cross-border pollution.
+- 98. The envisaged partnership should ensure that the common level of environmental protection provided by laws, regulations and practices is not reduced below the level provided by the common standards applicable within the Union and the United Kingdom at the end of the transition period in relation to at least the following areas: access to environmental information; public participation and access to justice in matters; environmental impact assessment environmental assessment; industrial emissions; air emissions and air quality targets and ceilings; nature and biodiversity conservation; waste management; the protection and preservation of the aquatic environment; the protection and preservation of the marine environment; the prevention, reduction and elimination of risks to human health or the environment arising from the production, use, release and disposal of chemical substances; and climate change.
+This should take into account the fact that the Union and the United Kingdom share a common biosphere in respect of crossborder pollution.
 The envisaged partnership should lay down minimum commitments reflecting standards, including targets, in place at the end of the transition period in those areas, where relevant.
-The envisaged partnership should ensure the Parties respect the precautionary principle and the principles that preventive action should be taken, that environmental damage should as a priority be rectified at source and that the polluter should pay. - 104.
+The envisaged partnership should ensure the Parties respect the precautionary principle and the principles that preventive action should be taken, that environmental damage should as a priority be rectified at source and that the polluter should pay. - 99.
 The envisaged partnership should ensure that the United Kingdom implements a transparent system for the effective domestic monitoring, reporting, oversight and enforcement of its obligations by an independent and adequately resourced body or bodies.